srenatus/opa/docs/content/policy-language.md

 ```live:eg/member4:output
 ```

+When using two operands, the value in key position (`x` in `some x, y in xs`) can only be a variable, or a ground value.

 #### Comparison `==`

 Comparison checks if two values are equal within a rule.
 If the left or right hand side contains a variable that has not been assigned a value, the compiler throws an error.